ralbasini/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 **Deliverables**:

 1. **You probably noticed when we added `xz-utils`, we have to rebuild the whole image which took some time.
 What can we do to mitigate that?**

-TODO
-To mitigate that, we could
+TODO : To mitigate that, we could

  **Tell us about the pros and cons to merge as much as possible of the command.**

  * Pros :
  * Cons :

- *There are also some articles about techniques to reduce the image size.
+ **There are also some articles about techniques to reduce the image size.
 Try to find them.
-They are talking about `squashing` or `flattening` images.*
+They are talking about `squashing` or `flattening` images.**

+ TODO

 2. **Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
 Your proposition should also try to avoid as much as possible repetitions between your images.**

+TODO

 3. **Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
 Three files are expected.
 In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect <container>`.
 Four files are expected.**
    * haproxy.cfg after starting ha : [logs/task4/haproxy_1.log](../logs/task4/haproxy_1.log)